viktor-pfaffenrot/oBDSChat/docs/user/how-to/use-obdschat.md

 # How to use oBDSChat

-Use these workflows to obtain precise answers and retain their supporting evidence.
-They assume you can already open a running oBDSChat instance.
+Use these workflows to obtain precise answers and inspect their supporting evidence.
+The workflows assume you can already open a running oBDSChat instance.

 ## Ask an effective question